codecrafters-io/build-your-own-redis/stage_descriptions/lists-06-gu5.md

 (integer) 3
 ```

-Even though the elements were listed as "a", "b", "c", the `LRANGE` command shows they were added to the list in reverse order, so the list becomes `["c", "b", "a"]`.
+Even though the elements were listed as "a", "b", "c", they are added to the list in reverse order, so the list becomes `["c", "b", "a"]`.

 ```bash
 > LRANGE list_key 0 -1